Query Options Reference

 hdx_query_catalog_timeout_ms

 The duration in milliseconds before a catalog query is canceled.
-If the setting hdx_query_max_execution_time is set, the value for that setting will supersede this one.
+If set, hdx_query_max_execution_time supersedes this setting.

 Sample error: CatalogError Failed to submit transaction: ERROR: canceling statement due to statement timeout